Konrad Wrzesiński

-Konrad Wrzesiński (born 10 September 1993) is a Polish professional footballer playing as a midfielder for Polish club Zagłębie Sosnowiec.
+Konrad Wrzesiński (born 10 September 1993) is a Polish professional footballer playing as a midfielder.
 Besides Poland, he has played in Kazakhstan.

 Career

-Club

 On 22 January 2019, Wrzesiński signed for Kazakhstan Premier League club Kairat.
 He won the national championship with this club.

 On 16 March 2021, he signed for Ekstraklasa club Jagiellonia Białystok until June 2023.

 On 1 September 2021, Wrzesiński was loaned to Stal Mielec for one year.

 On 31 December 2022, he terminated his contract with Jagiellonia.

 Shortly after, on 5 January 2023, I liga club Zagłębie Sosnowiec announced they have re-signed Wrzesiński on a deal until June 2024.
+After Zagłębie was relegated to the II liga at the end of the 2023–24 season, Wrzesiński left the club.

+On 10 September 2024, his 31st birthday, he joined IV liga Masovia club Mazovia Mińsk Mazowiecki.
+He was released at the end of the 2024–25 season.